 Summary

-Nail pitting and brittle nails is a common condition that can be caused by several different things.
+Nail pitting and brittle nails is a common condition that several different things can cause.

 If you have nail pitting, speak to your doctor for more information.
 They can help to determine the cause and recommend the best course of treatment.

-There are also some home remedies that may help to improve the appearance of your nails.
+There are also some home remedies that may help improve your nails’ appearance.

 And you can also try using a nail hardener to help strengthen your nails and prevent further damage.
 It’s also essential to practice good nail care.